estrattonbailey/micromanager/package/README.md

   component: '/components' // with alias, 'app/components'
 })
 ```
 Each `key` provided to `init()` becomes the `data-<attribute>` you define in your markup.
 These keys can be anything you want.
 Their value simply needs to point to the directory where you keep these specific scripts.
-This path is then joined to the `micromanager` alias during compilation so that when compiled it becomes `./app/components/*.js`.
+This path is then joined to the `micromanagerRoot` alias during compilation so that when compiled it becomes `./app/components/*.js`.

 ### Mount modules
 Once configured, create modules scripts according to the configuration you passed to `init()`, define them in your markup using data attributes, and then mount all the scripts on each page load.